ovh/cds/docs/content/hosting/ready-to-run/docker-compose/full-example.md

 openstack server create --flavor b2-15-flex --image "Debian 10" --key-name="your-key-name" --nic net-id=Ext-Net cdsdemo
 ```

+This new virtual machime is attached to the `default` security group.
+This group should allows ingress for port 22 (from your remote IP) and 443 only (from everywhere for SSL configuration).

 ## Install Docker on your VM

 ```bash